[SOLVED] How to Copy a Directory Linux

 Press Enter.

 The cp command will copy the directory and all of its contents to the destination directory.
+This command is used for copying files and directories.
 If the destination directory does not exist, it will be created.
+The destination folder is the location where the directory and its contents will be copied.

-One alternative method is to use the rsync command, which is a powerful tool for syncing and transferring files between directories or systems.
+One alternative method for copying directories is to use the rsync command, which is a powerful tool for syncing and transferring files between directories or systems.
+Rsync can efficiently copy directories by utilizing its advanced features and options.

 Here are the steps to copy a directory using rsync: